balazskreith/mptcp-vagrant/README.md

 About
 =====

-This repo contains vagrant configurations to help you test Multipath TCP with multiple host interfaces.
+This repo contains vagrant configurations to help you test Multipath TCP:

-The setup enables you to test MPTCP from the virtual machine without requiring MPTCP support from the host.
+- use virtual machine without requiring MPTCP support from the host.
+- test with multiple host interfaces.

-The box is downloaded from https://atlas.hashicorp.com/hoangtran/boxes/mptcp-iperf/, containing:
+The Ubuntu box is downloaded from https://atlas.hashicorp.com/hoangtran/boxes/mptcp-iperf/, containing:

 - multipath TCP version 0.91
 - MPTCP socket API
 - tweaked iperf3 for multipath TCP